Søndergård, DiDonato and Strauss

 Artists

-Multi-Grammy Award-winner Joyce DiDonato has towered to the top of the classical music industry as a performer, a producer, a teacher and a fierce advocate for the arts for years.
-With a repertoire spanning over four centuries, a varied and highly acclaimed discography, and industry-leading projects, her artistry has defined what it is to be a singer in the 21st century.
+Multi Grammy Award-winner and 2018 Olivier Award winner for Outstanding Achievement in Opera, Kansas-born Joyce DiDonato entrances audiences across the globe, and has been proclaimed “perhaps the most potent female singer of her generation” by The New Yorker.
+With a voice “nothing less than 24-carat gold,” according to The Times, DiDonato has towered to the top of the industry as a performer, producer and fierce advocate for the arts.
+With a repertoire spanning over four centuries, a varied and highly acclaimed discography and industry-leading projects, her artistry has defined what it is to be a singer in the 21st century.

 Plan your visit